 For further information related to official languages, please refer to the Guide to Implementing the Policy on Official Languages in the Appointment Process, the Directive on Official Languages for People Management and the Bilingualism Bonus Directive.

-The EX Group Qualification Standard represents the minimum qualification requirements for staffing an EX position and, therefore, applies to all appointment and deployment processes to and within the EX group, at all levels.
-Although the standard is based on the Key Leadership Competencies established by the PSC and the former Public Service Human Resources Management Agency, the OCHRO is now solely responsible for its administration.
-The Key Leadership Competencies for the federal public service are comprised of four competencies and several sub-competencies.
-They are: Values and Ethics, Strategic Thinking (Analysis and Ideas), Engagement and Management Excellence (Action Management, People Management and Financial Management).
-These seven dimensions must be reflected in the Statement of Merit Criteria and assessed accordingly.
+The Executive (EX) Group Qualification Standard represents the minimum qualification requirements for staffing an EX position and, therefore, applies to all appointment and deployment processes to and within the EX group, at all levels.
+The Key Leadership Competencies for the federal public service are comprised of six competencies.
+They are: Create Vision and Strategy, Mobilize People, Uphold Integrity and Respect, Collaborate with Partners and Stakeholders, promote Innovation and Guide Change and Achieve Results.